MichaelWDanko/new-computer-setup/README.md

 ---
 ## Setting up Brew & Installing Node
 * Visit `https://brew.sh` to get the latest Brew version to install
-* Add the Brew to your PATH value within the `.zshrc` file -> `:/opt/homebrew/bin/` where it's colon separated
+* Add the Brew to your PATH value within the `.zshrc` file -> `:/opt/homebrew/bin/` where it's colon separated.
+* * This previously worked by adding a new line at the bottom of the file `export PATH="/opt/homebrew/bin:$PATH"`
 * Install Node using `brew install node`
 * If you have made changes to your PATH file and it has not yet been recognized, you can use `source ~/.zshrc` to reload the configurations.
 ---